snowyu/amforth/doc/source/Projects/RS485/RS485Bus.rst

    :command:`stationID` is an eeprom backed value with a cache place in RAM.

-   The prompt itself is produced by :command:`p_rd`.
-Currently this is not a deferred word and therefore cannot be overridden easily by another function.
-So we make it a deferred word (assembly change 1) and then implement a new function :command:`p_id_rd` which will then be registered into the deferred function :command:`p_rd`.
+   The prompt itself is produced by :command:`.ready`.
+This is a deferred word and therefore can be overridden easily by another function.
+So we implement a new function :command:`p_id_rd` which will then be registered into the deferred function :command:`.ready`.

 2. :command:`-emit` / :command:`+emit`